Tanon6710545547/turtle_graphics_oo/README.md

 - Fork, then, clone this repo
 - Read the instructions given in the course's Google Classroom and start coding
-- Once you are done, push your final code to your Github repo and modify this README to report on the work you have done
+- Once you are done, push your final code to your Github repo and modify this README to report on the work you have done this function so u can add number 1-9 in function to draw a polygon by turtle 1 is triangle
+2 is square
+3 is pentagon
+4 is all 1-3 mix
+5 is triangle many layer
+6 is square many layer
+7 is pentagon many layer
+8 is 5-7 all mix
+9 is all of list